 This pushes the higher risk (i.e. junk bond) prices higher and the opposite occurs for the "safe" bonds--interest rates (yields) move higher as prices decline due to lower demand by the investor herd.

 Therefore, a loose and big picture view for investment strategy is to be one step ahead of the herd (and the Federal Reserve).
-Prior to and during recession, the high credit quality, low risk bond funds (those investing in US Treasuries and above investment grade corporate bonds) can be a smart move.
-Toward the end of recession, an investor could begin shifting into the low credit quality, high risk junk (high yield) bond funds and ride prices higher as the economy improves.
-In summary, the best time to invest in junk bonds is in the latter stages of recession, precisely at the time when no one else wants them.
+Prior to and during a recession, the high credit quality, low-risk bond funds (those investing in US Treasuries and above investment grade corporate bonds) can be a smart move.
+Toward the end of a recession, an investor could begin shifting into the low credit quality, high-risk junk (high yield) bond funds and ride prices higher as the economy improves.
+In summary, the best time to invest in junk bonds is in the latter stages of a recession, precisely at the time when no one else wants them.

 Mutual Fund Tips and Cautions

 Due to the complexities of bond investing and the risk of market timing, most investors will do well investing in a bond fund with experienced management.
 This way, you can leave the navigation of this complex credit world to those who understand it -- the best bond fund managers.